| | |

 Side view of shawarma hummus couscous bowls with tomato and cucumber salad.

 I’m always thinking about recipes for bowls that are not just tasty, but balanced and easy to make, and this one checks all the boxes.
-The couscous cooks up quickly and buttery, the chicken is packed with flavor but comes together in no time, and the salad adds the perfect pop of freshness!
+The couscous cooks up quickly, the chicken is packed with flavor but comes together in no time, and the salad adds the perfect pop of freshness!
+I also love having a little bed of hummus on the bottom for a variety of flavor and texture.
+This chicken shawarma hummus bowl is just SO good!

 Ingredients needed to make shawarma hummus couscous bowls.